 By Bobbi Cussins, Public Information Officer

-House Bill 1986 would require WSDOT to report engineering errors costing more than $500,000 and explain what went wrong to the Legislature.
+As passed, House Bill 1986 would require WSDOT to report engineering errors costing more than $500,000 and explain to the Legislature what caused the costly mistakes.
 It would also require the agency to put in place a plan to correct the errors and ensure similar mistakes do not happen on future projects.